 This tutorial explains how to develop an application that runs in the browser using the Python programming language.
 We will take the example of writing a calculator.

 You will need a text editor, and of course a browser with Internet access.
 The contents of this tutorial assume that you have at least a basic knowledge of HTML (general page structure, most usual tags), of stylesheets (CSS) and of the Python language.
-In the text editor, create an HTML page with the following content:<!doctype html> <html> <head> <meta charset="utf-8"> <script type="text/javascript" src="https://cdn.jsdelivr.net/npm/brython@3.13.0/brython.min.js"> </script> <script type="text/javascript" src="https://cdn.jsdelivr.net/npm/brython@3.13.0/brython_stdlib.js"> </script> </head> <body> <script type="text/python"> from browser import document document <= "Hello !" </script> </body> </html>In an empty directory, save this page as
+In the text editor, create an HTML page with the following content:<html> <head> <meta charset="utf-8"> <script type="text/javascript" src="https://cdn.jsdelivr.net/npm/brython@3.13.0/brython.min.js"> </script> <script type="text/javascript" src="https://cdn.jsdelivr.net/npm/brython@3.13.0/brython_stdlib.js"> </script> </head> <body> <script type="text/python">In an empty directory, save this page asfrom browser import document document <= "Hello !"</script> </body> </html>

 index.html